Emily-Landers/reading-notes/401/class2.md

     -  a standards-based web services access protocol
     - Originally developed by Microsoft
     - rigid set of messaging patterns
-    - The rules in ```SOAP``` are important because we can’t achieve any level of standardization without them.
+    - The rules in ```SOAP``` are important because we can't achieve any level of standardization without them.
     - Language, platform, and transport independent (REST requires use of HTTP)
     - Works well in distributed enterprise environments (REST assumes direct point-to-point communication)
     - Standardized